-I was thinking about the Super Bowl Football Game (a sports event, which is a HUGE deal, here in the United States).
+I was thinking about the Super Bowl football game (a sports event coming up this Sunday, which is a HUGE deal, here in the United States).
 Because it’s such a huge deal, its “heroes” often are propelled into the forefront of our attention.
 But they aren’t the only heroes we can look up to.

-Today, as I was praying about what to write in this blog, the Lord brought to mind the football “hero” Drew Brees.
-He was was voted to be the MVP (Most Valuable Player) of the 2010 Super Bowl game.
+Today, as I was praying about this blog, the Lord brought to mind the football “hero” Drew Brees.
+He was voted to be the MVP (Most Valuable Player) of the 2010 Super Bowl game.
 But I’m sure to his wife, he is a MVS (Most Valuable Spouse) in how he approaches his marriage.
-You could call him a football hero, but also a “marriage hero.”
-Let me explain why he would hold such a title.
+You could call him a football hero.
+But you can also a “marriage hero.”
+Let me explain why he could hold this title.

 I came across a testimony, written by someone on a web site (Justmyconcerns.com).
 The author writes something noteworthy to prayerfully consider.
 The testimony starts out (and then continues):

 “Thanks Drew Brees for your witness on marriage.”

 “I was reading a Sports Illustrated magazine at my Dentists office.
 I’m not sure how old the issue is but it has Drew Brees of New Orleans Saints football team selected as Sports Man of the year.

 “While reading the article I came across the following quote from Drew. ‘…When I put the wedding ring on Brittany’s finger, I said, for better or for worse, till death do us part,’ Period.
 No matter how bad it could possibly get, I am committed.
 It’s not about happiness.
 It’s not about feeling.
 I committed myself to her for the rest of my life, and I promise never to walk away.’